Slovak National Uprising Square (Ostrava): Everyday use

 The square, thanks to its urban concept, is supposed to serve as the centre of a part of the housing-estate near Bělský forest, which has been gradually built up since the end of the World War.

-Óver a classic working day, during the approximate period of the working hours, the square serve as a public space, satisfying basic civic needs, whether concerning health care, postal services or shopping, with the buildings that surround it.
+Over a classic working day, during the approximate period of the working hours, the square serves as a public space, satisfying basic civic needs, whether concerning health care, postal services or shopping, with the buildings that surround it.
 The register of civic amenities is filled with the presence of a cultural house, which offers various forms of leisure activities, from exercising to watching a theater play.
 The car park, located in front of the Culture house, also contributes to the serviceability of the square and forms a substantial part of its public active use.

 However, the square is mostly a transit public space.
 Except for the few events, not a lot of people stay in the area of the square for longer time.
 Usually, they only visit the service proposed and continue either to the bus station, to a different part of the district, or they return home.

 Moreover, a decisive factor is also the immediate vicinity of the square, which has long had a bad reputation due to the phenomenon of the ancient worker's dormitory and their problematic management, and a section of the residents who disturb the quiet atmosphere of the housing estate.
 The "residences" (ubytovny) work in short-term rentals, which are mostly abused by local entrepreneurs.

 As for public transport, approximately 50m from the area of the square, between the local market and the building sheltering multiple services (day centre for the disabled, teashop, tobacco shop), the "Náměstí SNP" (Slovak National Uprising Square) bus stop is located.
 This is serviced by number 27, 31, 41, 48, 61, 77, 96 buses under the management of Ostrava Municipal Public Transport.
 Beside the health clinic, there is a station for the Nextbike shared bikes, created in 2019.

 Events

 Until 2014, the square was the venue for the district's annual festivities, which usually attracted a significant number of the district's residents and also offered performances by several popular Czech artists.
-The Festitivites were organised by the Culture house Akord.
+The Festivities were organised by the culture house Akord.
 From 2018 onwards, the Festivities takes place on the field of a former football stadium that is, nevertheless, located in the close vicinity (some 300 metres) of the square.

 The traditional lighting of the Christmas tree, very popular among the district's and housing-estate population also takes place every year.